amacgregor/allanmacgregor/src/pages/articles/2020-11-08---using-abbreviations-instead-of-aliases/index.md

 ---
 title: Using Abbreviations instead of Aliases
-date: "2020-11-08"
+date: '2020-11-08'
 layout: post
 draft: false
-path: "/posts/using-abbreviations-instead-of-aliases"
+path: '/posts/using-abbreviations-instead-of-aliases'
 category: Linux
 tags:
   - linux
   - tips
   - shell
   - fish
-description: "Why you should start using abbreviations instead of aliases"
+description: 'Why you should start using abbreviations instead of aliases'
 ---

 <!--A great alternative to aliases-->

 I recently came across one of [Fish shell](https://github.com/fish-shell/fish-shell) best and likely most underrated features, **abbreviations**; a great alternative to **aliases** and dare I say a full replacement.

 ## The Problem with Aliases